sand-blocks/secure-file-statement-delivery/README.md

 ## Overview

-**Secure File Statement Delivery** is a production-ready Spring Boot microservice that generates encrypted PDF account statements, stores them securely in S3-compatible object storage, and delivers them via short-lived, app-mediated retrieval tokens.
+**Secure File Statement Delivery** solution is a system designed to store customer account statements as PDF files and provide secure, time-limited download links to customers.
+CBank's requirement for a production-ready Spring Boot microservice that generates encrypted PDF account statements, stores them securely in S3-compatible object storage, and delivers them via short-lived, app-mediated retrieval tokens has been fulfilled.
 The system never exposes storage credentials or endpoints to end users.

 ### System Context